Be part of your community and help shape how social housing is delivered

 Over 50,000 residents have participated in the scheme, sharing valuable skills and friendships as they work to improve their local environment.
 Across NSW, abandoned back-lots, wasteland and balconies have been converted into areas growing vegetables, fruit and flowers.

-By supporting community gardens in social housing areas, FACS helps build safer and stronger communities.
+By supporting community gardens in social housing areas, DCJ helps build safer and stronger communities.

 By providing a range of activities and attracting strong community involvement, the gardens have: